Aquanty/rtd-hgs/docs/source/index.rst

 | Output travel time statistics

+| **HydroGeoSphere** will perform descriptive statistics, following
+  Eqs. (:ref:
+| ) and (:ref:
-**HydroGeoSphere** will perform descriptive statistics, following Eqs. (:ref:`eq:statistics1` ) and (:ref:`eq:statistics2` ).
-Mean travel time, mode, and standard deviation will be calculated at each node/element.
+| ).
+Mean travel time, mode, and standard deviation will be calculated
+  at each node/element.

 --------------